 Hey Birgit, I just want to once again thank you for the great job you did training Sam last year.
 She is so nice to ride, and every time we get her out on the trail her confidence increases a little more.
 She’s so soft in the bit, listens to our voice commands, and responds to the most subtle movements.
 I just love her!
 Thanks! – Riette Kenkel, Valemount, British Columbia (horse in training, 2010)

 I am very happy to say that I would recommend Birgit to anyone who wants to have their horse trained.
 She works magic on the horses she trains.
 I first learned about Birgit when I was contacted about a book that was going to be written about my horse.
 Bella was one of the rescued horses from the Renshaw mountains and Birgit was one of the people who spearheaded the rescue.
 It seemed that the timing of this was perfect.
 I needed someone to work with Bella and had started the search and then Birgit came along and with her credentials as a Chris Irwin trained professorial it just seemed like it was meant to be and I was correct.
 Birgit was very dedicated to making sure Bella had the level of training needed so that I would be able to enjoy her on the trails.
 She handled my horse with consistency and respect, never harsh or cruel.
 This was very important to me.
 The communication between Birgit and myself was very good.
 She provided me with consistent updates and pictures of my Bella’s progress and took the time to answer any questions or concerns I had.
 I am so excited about now being able to ride Bella out on the trails.
 I feel safe riding Bella which was the most important goal for me.
-I would and do recommend Birgit to anyone looking to find a trainer for their horse.” – A Very Happy Customer – Kim Gilbeau, Prince George, B.C. (horse in training, 2010)
+I would and do recommend Birgit to anyone looking to find a trainer for their horse.” – A Very Happy Customer – Kim Gilbeau, Prince George, B.C. (horse in training, spring 2015)

 My experience using Birgit Stutz as a trainer for my 6-year-old draft/Morgan cross mare has been wonderful.
 I had tried a trainer closer to home before I sent Aurora to Birgit, and what a disaster.
 She was there for 2 months and the lady claimed she worked with her for 4-6 hrs. a day every day and stated that she was good to go when we brought her home.
 Truth be told she did nothing with her, unless it was all bad.
 Aurora was hard to handle, forget trying to ride her.
 I couldn’t even catch her.
 The bridle I sent along hadn’t even been used.
 What a waste of money and a bad experience.
 That’s when I decided to send her to Birgit, even though she is 7 hours away.
 Birgit took the time to start a proper foundation, quite a few sessions were put towards ground work before riding, which I had done for 2 years myself.
 However because of Birgit being so amazing at what she does when I got my mare back she was easy to catch, I mean practically sticks her head in the halter now.
 Her head is held low and her eyes are calm, she has her moments but is 90% better.
 It was very obvious that she had been handled often and properly while in Birgit’s care.
 As for riding, I believe she was with Birgit for a month and a half or so, including the sessions dedicated to ground work, and my beginner husband has been using her for trail riding, walk, trot, canter.
 She steps out nicely and is easy to handle.
 I have faith in Birgit and her training style and will be sending more horses there for sure!!
 Thank you Birgit for my wonderful mare!! – Kayla Jeck, Chetwynd, British Columbia (horse in training, 2014)